 In SPARK, certain forms of analysis are said to be mandatory – they are required to be implemented and programs must pass these checks to be valid SPARK.
 Examples of mandatory analyses are the enforcement of the SPARK language subset, static semantic analysis (e.g. enhanced type checking) and information flow analysis [IFA].

 Some analyses are said to be optional – a user may choose to enable these additional analyses at their discretion.
-The most notable example of an optional analysis in SPARK is the generation of verification conditions and their proof using a theorem proving tool.
-Optional analyses may provide greater depth of analysis, protection from additional vulnerabilities, and so on, at the cost of greater analysis time and effort.
+The most notable example of an optional analysis in SPARK is the generation of verification conditions that will be processed by the analysis and proof tools.
+Sometimes default SPARK proofs will be assisted by adding static information such as type invariance clauses, assertions, loop invariances and subprogram preconditions and postconditions.

+Optional analyses may provide greater depth of analysis, protection from additional vulnerabilities, and functional proofs of correctness.

 Failure modes for static analysis

-Unlike a language compiler, a user can always choose not to, or might just forget to run a static analysis tool.
+Unlike a language compiler, a user can always choose not to run a static analysis tool.
 Therefore, there are two modes of failure that apply to all vulnerabilities:

 The user fails to apply the appropriate static analysis tool to their code.

 The user fails to review or mis-interprets the output of static analysis.

+During the static analysis phase, the SPARK language processor generates verification conditions that must be discharged using the SPARK prover.
+Some proofs require annotations to be added into the program source code to assist the proofs.

+Unsafe Programming: In recognition of the occasional need to step outside the type system or to perform “risky” operations, SPARK provides clearly identified language features to do so.
+Examples include

+Using the generic Unchecked_Conversion for unsafe type-conversions, and

+Hiding a unit from the spark verification system, by NOT providing the aspect “with SPARK_MODE” on a unit or on its body.

+The pragma Suppress allows an implementation to omit certain run-time checks, although the SPARK processor will continue to generate verification conditions to show the correctness of the operation.

 5. Avoiding programming language vulnerabilities in Spark